 In 2008 Temple formed the group Here We Go Magic, with Michael Bloch and Peter Hale.
 Their self-titled first record from 2009 featured only Temple, however, with a full band on only one track.
 For the next few years Temple alternated between making off-kilter indie rock with the band (with Secretly Canadian releasing Pigeons in 2010 and A Different Ship in 2012) and quieter more, indie folk-leaning albums on his own (2011's Don't Act Like You Don't Care on Western Vinyl.)
 In 2013, Temple moved his solo operation to Secretly Canadian and changed his style, too.
-His fourth album, Good Mood Fool, was recorded in an upstate New York cabin with Eliot Krimsky (synths) and Mike Johnson (drums), and took a giant step away from indie folk to land squarely in the spot where chillwave and R&B intersect. ~ Mark Deming & Tim Sendra
+His fourth album, Good Mood Fool, was recorded in an upstate New York cabin with Eliot Krimsky (synths) and Mike Johnson (drums), and took a giant step away from indie folk to land squarely in the spot where chillwave and R&B intersect.
+He returned to more folk-styled storytelling, however, with 2016's A Hand Through the Cellar Door. ~ Mark Deming & Tim Sendra